 Fulham – Raul Jimenez (£100,000 per week)

 After five fabulous years with Wolves, Jimenez made the move to Fulham this summer.
-Replacing Aleksandar Mitrovic was always going to be a tall order and the Mexican forward is yet to find his goalscoring form in London.
+Replacing Aleksandar Mitrovic was always going to be a tall order, but the Mexican forward has started to fire for the Cottagers.

 Liverpool – Mohamed Salah (£350,000 per week)